CMCDragonkai/.dotfiles-nixos/README.md

 Running the above requires the .NET Framework 3.5 feature to be enabled.
 This is already automated in `./install.ps1`.

+Then you want to get the cuDNN library.
+To do this, you need to go get the appropriate cuDNN library.
+For Windows, it's a matter of downloading the zip file, and copying the `bin`, `lib` and `include` directories into `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\`.
+I've already added the appropriate directories to the PATH.

 ---

 Microsoft SQL Server Express is installed.
 Use `Start-Service -Name 'MSSQL$SQLEXPRESS'` and `Restart-Service -Name 'MSSQL$SQLEXPRESS'` to start the service up when you want to work on it.